stat/rs-accountant/README.md

 ## Assumptions

-### Explicitly Specified in Requirements
-- Single asset account per client
-- Automatic client creation
-- Chronological transaction processing
-- Account locking on chargebacks
-- Withdrawals fail on insufficient funds

-### Additional Business Logic Assumptions
 - **Arbitrary Decimal Precision**: The engine supports arbitrary decimal precision for monetary values.
-Per requirements, all output values are formatted to a precision of at least four decimal places.
+All output values are formatted to a precision of at least four decimal places.
 - Locked accounts restrict further transactions
 - No overdraft protection for withdrawals
 - Negative balances allowed for disputes